Saturated Free Algebras and Almost Indiscernible Theories: Questions and open problems

 \begin{question} Is\nlabel{Q:struct} there a structure theorem for the algebra \( M \), for example as some kind of a product of a module and of a combinatorial part, along the lines of Hart and Valeriote \cite{MR1129148}? \end{question}

 \begin{question} Implicit\nlabel{Q:QE} in the last few questions is the following:

 Is there some kind of relative quantifier elimination theorem for such theories? \end{question}

 Work on the results reported here began when Thomas Kucera visited Anand Pillay at Notre Dame during a sabbatical leave in late 2017, and Dr.~Kucera would like to thank the University of Notre Dame for its hospitality and support.
 Dr.~Pillay would like to thank the NSF for its support through grants DMS-1665035 and 1760413.
-Dr.~Pillay would also like to the University of Manchester for their support as a Kathleen Ollerenshaw Professor in summer 2019.
-Both authors thank Mike Prest for very helpful discussions concerning the model theory of modules, in particular the material related to Theorem \ref{Free:Mod:ai} and Example \ref{Free:ModUTMR} \end{minipage} \end{center}
+Dr.~Pillay would also like to thank the University of Manchester for their support as a Kathleen Ollerenshaw Professor in summer 2019.
+Both authors thank Mike Prest for very helpful discussions concerning the model theory of modules, in particular the material related to Theorem \ref{Free:Mod:ai} and Example \ref{Free:ModUTMR}.
+The authors also want to express special gratitude to the two referees, who gave careful and insightful readings to several versions of the manuscript. \end{minipage} \end{center}